ConfederacyOfGaia/Gaia/dms-guide.md

 #### Individual Actions

 For each character, track the following things using ticks.
-At the end of each session, add them up and award XP: each tick is worth 10 xp.
+At the end of each session, add them up and award XP.

-[Input from Reddit here](https://www.reddit.com/r/DMAcademy/comments/8sktl4/what_noncombat_things_do_you_award_xp_for/).

 Unless otherwise noted, each of these is worth 10 xp per instance.
 This is in addition to XP gained for killing monsters.

+[Input from Reddit here](https://www.reddit.com/r/DMAcademy/comments/8sktl4/what_noncombat_things_do_you_award_xp_for/).

 #### Combat